Table of Contents

 Today, Testkube is baked right into how the Thoras engineering team works.

 That daily ritual gives the team a shared view of system health.
 When the report is green across the board after a day of shipping new features, everyone knows the product is solid and ready to go.
-If something’s off, they catch it before it ever hits a customer environment.
+If something is off, they catch it before it ever hits a customer environment.

 "It gives us the opportunity to identify regressions early," Herrewig explains.
 "That obviously protects our customers, protects our product's reputation, and it gives us confidence to enable rapid delivery."